sadjad6/personal_knowledge_agent/README.md

 # Personal Knowledge Management AI Assistant

 A powerful, self-hosted AI assistant for managing and querying your personal knowledge base using natural language.
-Built with FastAPI, LangChain, Qdrant, and Streamlit, with a local Gemma 3B model for privacy and offline use.
+Built with FastAPI, LangChain, Qdrant, and Streamlit, with a local Gemma3:4B model for privacy and offline use.

 ## ✨ Features